What is arthritis?

 Activity and rest.
 To reduce stress on your joints, switch between activity and rest.
 This can help protect your joints and lessen your symptoms.

 Using assistive devices.
 Canes, crutches, and walkers can help keep stress off certain joints and improve balance.

 Using adaptive equipment.
 Reachers and grabbers let you extend your reach and reduce straining.
 Dressing aids help you get dressed more easily.

 Managing use of medicines.
-Long-term use of some anti-inflammatory medicines can lead to stomach bleeding.
+Long-term use of some anti-inflammatory medicines can lead to stomach bleeding and other possible side effects.
 Work with your healthcare provider to create a plan to reduce this risk.

 When should I call my healthcare provider?

 Call your provider if your symptoms get worse or you have new symptoms.

 Arthritis and other rheumatic diseases cause pain, swelling, and limited movement in joints and connective tissues in the body.

 Arthritis and other rheumatic diseases can affect people of all ages.
 They are more common in women than men.

 Symptoms may include pain, stiffness, swelling, warmth, or redness in 1 or more joints.